 3. Twitch Partner Program

-Every big streamer you can think of is probably a Twitch Partner, and the requirements are much more rigorous than the affiliate requirements.
+Every big streamer you can think of is probably a Twitch Partner.
+Unsurprisingly, the requirements are much more rigorous than the affiliate requirements.
 To qualify to be a partner, you must have:

 - At least 25 stream hours in the past 30 days